-The loss of suppliers or shortages of raw materials could have an adverse effect on our business, financial condition, or results of operations.
+The loss of suppliers, shortages of raw materials or our failure to satisfy minimum purchase requirements could have an adverse effect on our business, financial condition, or results of operations.

 We depend on outside suppliers for raw materials.
 Our contract manufacturers acquire all of the raw materials for manufacturing our products from third-party suppliers.
 In the event we were to lose any significant suppliers and have trouble in finding or transitioning to alternative suppliers, it could result in product shortages or product back orders, which could harm our business.
 There can be no assurance that suppliers will be able to provide our contract manufacturers the raw materials in the quantities and at the appropriate level of quality that we request or at a price that we are willing to pay.
 We are also subject to delays caused by any interruption in the production of these materials including weather, disease, crop conditions, climate change, energy costs, currency fluctuations, logistics service capacities, transportation interruptions, and natural disasters or other catastrophic events.
-For example, in March 2020, the WHO declared the outbreak of COVID-19 as a pandemic, which has spread throughout our international regions and throughout the United States.
-Beginning in 2020 and continuing through 2022, the Company experienced shortages of raw materials and ingredients for some of its products.

-We have experienced challenges in getting these materials and ingredients to our contract manufacturers and finished products to our distribution centers resulting from reductions in global transportation capacity and other logistical issues within the supply chain.
-The extent to which COVID-19 impacts our future operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information which may emerge concerning the severity of multiple new variants of the virus that causes COVID-19, and the actions to contain COVID-19 or treat its impact, or the safety and efficacy of the various vaccines approved to treat COVID-19, among others.
-In particular, the continued spread of COVID-19 globally could adversely impact our operations, including among others, our manufacturing and supply chain, sales and marketing and clinical trial operations and could have an adverse impact on our business and our financial results.
+For example, in March 2020, the WHO declared the outbreak of COVID-19 as a pandemic, which spread throughout our international regions and throughout the United States.
+Beginning in 2020 and continuing through 2023, the Company experienced challenges in getting certain materials and ingredients to our contract manufacturers and finished products to our distribution centers resulting from reductions will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the continued use of updated COVID-19 vaccines, the impact of variants of COVID-19 and post-COVID conditions often referred to as "Long COVID" or "long-haul COVID," among others.
+In particular, the spread of new COVID-19 variants or other rapidly spreading communicable diseases globally could adversely impact our operations, including among others, our manufacturing and supply chain, sales and marketing and clinical trial operations and could have an adverse impact on our business and our financial results.